Fujitsu Lifebook

-Lifebook is a line of laptop computers made by Fujitsu, which also offers a range of notebooks and tablet PCs within the same Lifebook family.
+Lifebook is a line of business-oriented laptop computers made by Fujitsu, which also offers a range of notebooks and tablet PCs within the same Lifebook family.

 History

 In partnership with Poqet Computer Corporation, Fujitsu launched the world's first hand-held, one-pound, IBM/PC-XT-compatible computer in 1989.
-Fujitsu launched its first single-spindle convertible Tablet PC, the Lifebook T3000 Series, in October 2003.
-The Lifebook T3010 was an important launching pad for Fujitsu's present-day tablet PCs.
+It launched its first single-spindle convertible Tablet PC, the Lifebook T3000 Series, in 2003; the T3010 was a launching pad for its current tablet PCs.

 Models

 All series, including former series, are listed here; currently (2017) the Lifebook A series is being continued more for the cheaper private sector and the series E, P, S, T, U mostly more for the business sector.
 Fujitsu is traditionally strong in the touch screen and tablet area (in the Lifebook S, T, and U series).
 In addition, reference is also made to the Stylistic series.